hm-lang/core/proposals/README.md

 # printing and echoing output

-TODO: allow tabbed print output.  e.g., `\n` inside of a `string()` method will tab to the correct indent.
-Or, instead of searching through each string, maybe we just look at `print` and add the newlines at the start.
+TODO: allow tabbed print output.  instead of searching through each string, maybe we just look at `print` and add the newlines at the start.
 Each thread should have its own tab stop.
 E.g.,